datagrok-ai/public/help/domains/chem/cheminformatics.md

 * ### [Similarity and diversity search](similarity-search.md)

-  For the specified structure, finds the 10 most similar/diverse ones in your dataset.
+  For the reference structure, finds the 10 most similar/diverse ones in your dataset.
-  Similarity search sorts all the found structures by similarity score based on Morgan fingerprints and multiple [distance metrics](similarity-spe#available-distance-metrics) to opt.
+  Similarity search sorts all the found structures by similarity score. Уou can try multiple [distance metrics](similarity-spe#available-distance-metrics) for different similarity scoring.

   ![Similarity search](../../uploads/gifs/similarity-search.gif "Similarity search")

 * ### [Substructure search](substructure-search.md)

-  Sketcher-supported function that searches for specified structural pattern in the datasource.
+  Sketcher-supported function that searches for query structural pattern in the data source.

   In Datagrok, substructure search implements several advanced features: